tyconsulting/blog.tyang.github.io/_posts/2014-11-28-vmm-2012-addendum-management-pack-detect-failed-vmm-jobs.md

 The actual MP is pretty simple, 2 rules sharing a same data source which executes a PowerShell script to detect any failed and warning jobs in VMM.
 I wrote the initial version in few hours and sent it to Flemming and <a href="http://www.systemcenter.ninja/">Steve Beaumont</a>  to test in their environments right before the MVP Summit.
 After the summit, we found out the MP didn’t work in their clustered VMM environments.
 We then spent a lot of time emailing back and forth trying to figure out what the issue was.
 In the end, I had to <a href="http://blog.tyang.org/2014/11/19/installing-vmm-2012-r2-cluster-lab/">build a VMM cluster in my lab</a> in order to test and troubleshoot it <img class="wlEmoticon wlEmoticon-smile" style="border-style: none;" src="http://blog.tyang.org/wp-content/uploads/2014/11/wlEmoticon-smile1.png" alt="Smile" />.

-<strong>So, BIG BIG “Thank You” to both Flemming and Steve for their time and effort on this MP.
+<strong>So, BIG BIG "Thank You" to both Flemming and Steve for their time and effort on this MP.
 It is certainly a team effort!</strong>
 <h3>MP Pre-Requisites</h3>
 This MP has 2 pre-requisites:
 <ul>